lazycustard/EchoMinds/README.md

 - Randomly generated prompts to inspire reflection
 - Character counter and entry management

+## 🌐 Omindimension Integration

+The idea for EchoMind was deeply influenced by the **[Omindimension](https://www.omnidim.io/refer/vibe-a-thon)** emotion widget, which provided a beautifully intuitive and scientifically backed way to help users reflect on and log their feelings.
+Its circular model for emotions inspired our visual feedback and emotion tracking UI.
+The accessibility and simplicity of the Omindimension widget helped us shape EchoMind into a welcoming space for all users—regardless of age or tech-savviness.

+---

 ## 🛠️ Tech Stack

 - **Frontend**: React 18 with TypeScript